Executive Summary

 The determining factor is not the existence of a written emergency plan.

-The LevelCPPE Hospital Operational Continuity Preparedness Model
+The LevelCPPE Hospital ED Continuity Preparedness Model -

 Most hospitals operate between Tier 1 and Tier 2, where plans exist, but operational protection for staff and first-receiver departments remains limited.